d0u9/Linux-Device-Driver/02-getting_start_with_driver_development/06-hello_world_module.md

 ```bash
 dmesg
 ```

+For some hosts, `dmesg` is restricted to root user only.
+For those whose system is manmaged by systemd, instead of using `dmesg`, they can use `journalctl -k -n 10` to dump the kernel messages.
+The `-n 10` means printing the last 10 lines only.

 Your terminal screen maybe is flooded with various messages after executing the `dmesg` command.
 But don't worry, the "Hello, world!" message printed by example